These Irish Christmas songs and Celtic carols are the perfect tunes to get you and your loved ones in the holiday spirit.

 "Rebel Jesus"

 This song was featured on The Chieftains' Christmas album “The Bells of Dublin.”
 The tune, by Jackson Browne, was just one of many rerecorded with The Chieftains.
-Other artists that worked with them on their Christmas music included Elvis Costello, Kate and Anna McGarrigle, Marianne Faithfull, Nanci Griffith, Rickie Lee Jones, and the actor Burgess Meredith.
+Other artists who worked with them on their Christmas music included Elvis Costello, Kate and Anna McGarrigle, Marianne Faithfull, Nanci Griffith, Rickie Lee Jones, and the actor Burgess Meredith.

 At the time Paddy Moloney said, “These recording sessions hold special memories for The Chieftains and myself, and bring together all the colors of this festive season."